Campfire Breakfast Burritos Recipe (Make-Ahead)

 - 1 pound ground sausage

 - 1 small green bell pepper, diced

 - 1 1/2 to 2 cups shredded cheddar or Monterrey Jack cheese

 - salt and pepper, to taste

-- Heat 2 tablespoons oil in 12-inch nonstick skillet over medium-high heat until shimmering.
+- Heat 1 tablespoon oil in 12-inch nonstick skillet over medium-high heat until shimmering.
 Add potatoes in a single layer and cook until golden brown on first side, 5 to 7 minutes.
 Gently stir potatoes to rearrange, and cook until tender and golden brown on second side, 5 to 7 minutes.
 Transfer from skillet to a large bowl and set aside.

 - In a medium bowl, whisk together the eggs, milk, salt, and pepper.
-Heat 1 to 2 teaspoons of oil in the now empty skillet over medium heat.
-Add the egg mixture and cook, stirring often, until soft and scrambled.
+In the now empty skillet over medium heat, add the egg mixture and cook, stirring often, until soft and scrambled.
 Transfer eggs from skillet to the large bowl.

 - Use the same skillet over medium heat to cook the sausage, peppers, and onion, stirring often, until sausage is cooked through.
 Drain grease, if needed.

 - Add the potatoes and eggs back to the skillet with the sausage and stir to combine.
 Add the cheese and stir until melted.
 Salt and pepper to taste.

 - Spoon the mixture onto the tortillas and roll each up burrito-style.
 Serve immediately, if desired.
 You can wrap each burrito in plastic wrap and keep refrigerated for a few days, or store in a resealable freezer bag in the freezer to reheat at a later date.